 Section 10.1-1422.01 of the Code of Virginia Litter Control and Recycling Fund stipulates that revenues are distributed each year according to the following allocation formula, amended by legislation in 2008 and effective July 1, 2009:

 - 95% - Local Government Non-competitive Litter Prevention and Recycling Grants to each Virginia locality; and;

 - up to 5% to the Department of Environmental Quality to administer the grant program and provide support for the Litter Control and Recycling Fund Advisory Board (Fund Board) .
 The Fund Board provides recommendations to the Director on grant funding policy for both litter and recycling programs/projects in the Commonwealth.

 Grant Program Reporting

 At the conclusion of each grant year, the non-competitive grant recipients must submit Performance and Accounting Reports on the activities and expenses for which the grant funds were used.
 DEQ compiles the information that is submitted by the grant recipients and certified by one of their authorized agents and submits it to the Board for their review and consideration.
-Prior Performance and Accounting Reports on the non-competitive grant program can be accessed through the following links:
+The current Performance and Accounting Report Summary can be accessed through the following link:

 The Litter Control and Fund Advisory Board